xnaught/PresentMon/README.md

                            timed capture completes.

 Beta options:
+  -qpc_time_s              Output present time as a performance counter value
+                           converted to seconds.
   -terminate_existing      Terminate any existing PresentMon realtime trace
                            sessions, then exit.
 Use with -session_name to target particular sessions.